Back to Home

 I made way more space for interests outside of work

-One of my lifelong passion is music.
+One of my lifelong passions is music.
 I actually played in a band during my college years as the main guitarist, and playing guitar was a huge part of my life for as long as I can remember—until it wasn't.

 This year I finally realized it was something I missed desperately, so I took action.
 I improved my classical guitar skills during quarantine days.

-I moved to İzmir
+I moved to Izmir

 I hate to say it, but when you live in a bigger city there are just more work opportunities, period.
 Events, meetings, networking, collaborations.
 Yes, I’ll have to pay more to live in a big city, but I’m hoping that what I get out of it will be worth it in the long run.

-With so many more creatives living in İzmir, I’m hoping there will be a lot more opportunities to collaborate.
-In general, there is just so much more creative energy in İzmir — everything from the restaurants and shops and hotels to events taking place constantly.
-Everything in İzmir just buzzes with creativity.
+With so many more creatives living in Izmir, I’m hoping there will be a lot more opportunities to collaborate.
+In general, there is just so much more creative energy in Izmir — everything from the restaurants and shops and hotels to events taking place constantly.
+Everything in Izmir just buzzes with creativity.

 Wrap Up